-- 1. The Board of Consultors shall have the ability and right to impose probationary status or impose fines if appropriate. (i.e., if a member Parish violates the Rules or Guidelines set forth in the book.) - 2.
-If a member parish is in violation of probation, an automatic suspension will occur.
+1. The Board of Consultors shall have the ability and right to impose probationary status or impose fines if appropriate. (i.e., if a member Parish violates the Rules or Guidelines set forth in the book.)

+- 2. If a member parish is in violation of probation, an automatic suspension will occur.
 All financial obligations must be satisfied before reinstatement. - 3.
 Appropriate fines may also be levied with the offending parish suspended until it regains financial good standing. - 4.
 A parish shall be suspended from the organization if they miss two general meetings in a calendar year, after a fair hearing, for a period to be voted on by the membership. - 5.
 A member parish shall be suspended from the organization if any fine levied during the previous season is not paid. - 6.
-Said fine must be paid in full prior to participation in the next season. - In order to qualify to host play-off games, a parish AD or representative must attend 80% or more of the scheduled meetings.
+Said fine must be paid in full prior to participation in the next season.